wahaj911/Day-7-challenge-/Day7.md

 - ask the user for their name with prompt()
 - ask for their age with prompt()
 - show a greeting in alert() --> "Hello [name], your age is [age]"

+## EXTRA

+- change the color of the Console.log content and make it when printed show green in the browser console log